esmameral/ozu-CS391-2023-2024-Spring/FirstWebApplication/readme.md

 Layout with tables example.

 # main.html
+Entry point of the application.
+You must open main.html first.

-# Step by step tableless layout with CSS example.
+### Step by step tableless layout with CSS example
 Open page for instructions [layout with CSS](tabless-layout.md).